Stand with Ukraine flag

 To utilize the shared subscription feature for APPLICATION clients in TBMQ, you need to follow an additional step.
 First, you’ll need to create an Application Shared Subscription entity in the PostgreSQL database.
 To do so follow the instructions from the following guide.
 This can also be done through the REST API, and detailed instructions can be found in the next documentation.
 The entity creation process includes the automatic creation of a corresponding Kafka topic.

-Once the entity is created, you’re all set to start using the shared subscription feature.
-When the first client connects to the broker and initiates a shared subscription, a new Kafka consumer is created for that client and added to the Consumer Group (CG).
-As more clients subscribe to the shared subscription, their consumers are added to the CG as well, allowing them to share the message load.
-Likewise, when a client unsubscribes, its consumer is removed from the CG, and the group rebalances accordingly.
+After the entity is created, you’re ready to start using the shared subscription feature.
+When the client connects to the broker and initiates a shared subscription, a new Kafka consumer is created and added to the Consumer Group (CG).
+As additional clients subscribe, their consumers are also added to the CG, enabling them to share the message load.
+Similarly, when a client unsubscribes, its consumer is removed from the CG, and the group rebalances automatically.

 This utilization of Kafka’s capabilities enables enhanced performance, scalability, and reliability for shared subscriptions with APPLICATION clients in TBMQ.
 By leveraging Kafka’s features, the system can effectively manage and distribute the workload among the subscribed clients, ensuring optimal performance and fault tolerance.